-Notes to Financial Statements (Tabular amounts expressed in thousands of dollars)
+(Financial statements and tabular amounts expressed in thousands of dollars)

 (g) Non-financial assets:

 (i) Tangible capital assets:

 Tangible capital assets are recorded at cost, which includes amounts that are directly attributable to acquisition, construction, development or betterment of the asset and overhead directly attributable to construction and development.
 Interest is capitalized over the development period whenever external debt is issued to finance the construction and development of tangible capital assets.